Game of Thrones fans, take note. This is a photo opportunity

 GLENS OF ANTRIM

-The Glens of Antrim, is a coastal region of Northern Ireland comprising of nine glens or more commonly known as valleys running down to the sea.
-Each glen contains its own history, myths and legends and along with the stunning views of the surrounding country side and coastline, it makes for one of the most beautiful driving experiences that Northern Ireland has to offer.
+The Glens of Antrim, is a coastal region of Northern Ireland comprising of nine glens (known as valleys) running down to the sea.
+Each glen contains its own history, myths and legends and along with the stunning views of the surrounding country side and coastline, it makes for one of the most beautiful driving or walking experiences that Northern Ireland has to offer.

-The Glens are easily accessible for visitors driving on the Causeway Coastal Route, however we can organise a local guide for you as part of your Causeway Coastal Route tour to help bring the area to life recalling some of the history, myths and legends of this unique area, giving an insight into the areas culture and heritage and meeting the local glens people along the way, as you journey to the Giants Causeway and Carrick a Rede rope bridge.
+The Glens are easily accessible for visitors driving on the Causeway Coastal Route, however we can organise a local guide for you as part of your Causeway Coastal Route tour to help bring the area to life recalling some of the history, myths and legends of this unique area, giving an insight into the areas culture and heritage and meeting the local Glens people along the way.

 RSPB CENTRE RATHLIN ISLAND